emeraldonion/emeraldonion.github.io/draft.md

 # Emerald Onion Project Funding

-Emerald Onion is 100% donation-based and 100% volunteer-run.
+Emerald Onion is 100% volunteer-run and 100% donation-based.
 We are a U.S. 501(c)(3) nonprofit, tax ID #82-2009438.
 Contributions are tax deductible as allowed by law.
 Please see https://emeraldonion.org/donate/ for more details!

 ## Tor in San Francisco, California